Breast cancer | Mate pukupuku ūtaetae

 The causes of breast cancer are not clear, but many risk factors are known.
 The following factors increase your chance of getting breast cancer:

-• having an increased number of abnormal cells in the milk ducts (atypical hyperplasia).
+- Having an increased number of abnormal cells in the milk ducts.
 This can be seen in a breast biopsy.

 Even with a high risk, most people won't develop breast cancer.

 About 1 in 20 breast cancers is caused by a faulty breast cancer gene.
-If yours was caused by such a gene, your doctor can help you decide whether genetic testing would be helpful for your wider family.
+If yours was caused by such a gene, your healthcare provider can help you decide whether genetic testing would be helpful for your wider family.
 Find out more about the BRCA gene.
+Note that this is not the only abnormal gene involved in breast cancer.

-Most women who develop breast cancer have no family history of the disease, so being aware of what to watch out for and having regular mammograms are your best protection.
+Most women who develop breast cancer have no family history of the disease, so your best protection involves being aware of what to watch out for and having regular screening mammograms.

 Read more about breast cancer screening and mammograms.

-You can't change your genes, but you can reduce your chance of getting breast cancer by:
+You can't change your genes, but you can reduce your chance of getting breast cancer by doing the following things:

-• talking to your healthcare provider about contraception or menopause treatments that don't use oestrogen.
+- Talk to your healthcare provider about contraception or menopause treatments that are best for minimising your breast cancer risk.

 Being overweight increases risk, and reducing weight reduces risk.